 True Cost Accounting (TCA) makes the environmental impacts of agriculture visible and comparable.
 This is because the innovative method translates environmental criteria into monetary figures.
-In this way, benefits and costs incurred by agricultural practices for the environment can be expressed in a very concrete way that is comprehensible to all.
+In this way, benefits and costs incurred by agricultural practices for the environment can be expressed in a very concrete way that is comprehensible to everyone.

 If forage maize is grown intensively without undersowing, the soil is largely uncovered in spring.
-Heavy rainfall in the increasingly dry spring then leads to topsoil runoff, which can silting up rivers and encourage flooding.
+Heavy rainfall in the increasingly dry spring then leads to topsoil runoff, which can silt up rivers and encourage flooding.
 Taxpayers pay the repair costs for flood protection, while fodder and meat are cheaply available elsewhere.
 True cost accounting corrects the cost calculation of products for these externalities, i.e. external costs.
 If benefits are created, these are also taken into account.